Parallel and Perpendicular Lines: A Real-Life Example (From Forensics and Archaeology)

 Understanding these basic geometric concepts is essential for various fields in our daily and professional lives, from archaeology to engineering and beyond.

-Parallel and perpendicular lines in real life – introduction.
+Parallel and perpendicular lines in real life – introduction

 How does knowledge about parallel and perpendicular lines help people in their jobs?
 Parallel and perpendicular lines are widely used in several jobs.
 For example, in computer graphics, parallel and perpendicular lines are used to create geometric shapes, define boundaries, and determine perspective, necessary for creating realistic images and animations.